 Water Garden – Sigiriya also has a wide range of experiences, and these focus not only on Sigiriya and neighbouring Pidurangala (for incredible sunrise breakfasts), but the wider local area.
 Options include bird walks, jungle kayaking, village visits and ATV rides.
 In the hotel, guests can also join an arrack pairing experience or learn to make Sri Lankan cocktails.

-At Santani Wellness Resort, guests can take part in complementary daily yoga classes and experience wild swimming in the river a short walk away from the hotel, on a guided walk.
+At Santani Wellness kandy, guests can take part in complementary daily yoga classes and experience wild swimming in the river a short walk away from the hotel, on a guided walk.
 Other unique adventures include walks to a famous ‘hanging bridge’, to waterfalls and natural pools, visits to crafts villages and tea factories, and hikes in the Knuckles Range.
 Of course, there are also a wealth of amazing treatments available at this first-class wellness spa resort.

 The hills in and around Ella are famous for activities such as hikes, wild swimming and zip wiring.
 Inclusive experiences at Nine Skies include self-guided walks through surrounding tea estates, birdwatching, tea factory visits and breakfast, lunch or sundowners at a secret viewpoint.
 Other standout paid-for experiences include a swim in an underground cave and a brilliant day trip to a waterfall where guests can swim and enjoy a delicious picnic.